How much do IT specialists earn in California: immigrants talked about a career in the USA

 Each area has its own niche.
 Companies are driven primarily by business interests.
 Where automation is more cost effective, automation is used.
 But it is often very expensive and therefore not profitable in the long term.
 There may be various reasons for this.
 For example, the product changes frequently or the implementation of automation is difficult.
 Therefore, there will always be demand for manual QA.

 In Silicon Valley, for example, an after-school QA internship pays an average of $ 15-25 per hour.
-Junior Manual QA earns $ 30-40 per hour.
+Junior Manual QA receives $ 30-40 per hour.
 Senior Manual QA has over $ 100K per year.
 The largest salary that one of my friend manual testers receives is $ 75 per hour, which is about $ 150 thousand per year.
 This person has 5 years of experience and works in a California startup.
 But this is rare.
 This is mainly the salary of an experienced Automation QA.
 In other states, the QA salary is lower by an average of 20-25%.
 Of course, of these amounts, you still have to pay taxes, 20-30% of income.

 Note that the average income of an ordinary American is about $ 50 a year.
 That is, even working Manual QA, a person receives a salary that significantly exceeds the average income in the United States.
 In addition to the actual wages, companies also provide employees with a package of bonuses, for example, health insurance, retirement programs, free meals, money for training, discounts in fitness clubs, tickets, and the like.